 Licensed Clinical Professional Counselor (LCPC)

 A parenting plan is a written document that outlines how parents will raise their children after separation or divorce.
 Parents work together to come up with a plan that considers what is best for their children.
-The plan helps all members of the family to know what is expected of them.
+The parenting plan helps all members of the family to know what is expected of them.

-Parenting Plans Include
+A Parenting Plan May Include